max-talanov/1/computational emotional thinking course/emotional_thinking.md

 First starting point is the philosophy, we use Marvin Minsky book ["The emotion machine"](http://en.wikipedia.org/wiki/The_Emotion_Machine).

-###Marvin Minsky's question:

-"What could make our brain grow?"
-In other words our ancestors monkeys that lived in some form till some moment 5 million years ago, what could trigger their brain to increase the frontal lobe?

 ![model 6](http://web.media.mit.edu/~minsky/E5/eb5_files/image001.png)

 1. `Inborn, Instinctive Reactions: Joan hears a sound and turns her head.
 All animals are born equipped with ‘instincts’ that help them to survive.`